-Records of births reported to the MDC were linked to birth registration records of the NSW Registry of Births, Deaths and Marriages for births occurring in the 4-year period 2001-2004.
-Records from the 2 files were matched using a probabilistic linkage software (Automatch).
-Prior to matching, residential address and mothers' name were standardised using a standardisation software (Autostan).
-The overall linkage rate was 95.0 per cent of MDC records and 99.0 per cent of birth registration records.
+Records of births reported to the MDC were linked to birth registration records of the NSW Registry of Births, Deaths and Marriages for births occurring in the 4-year period 2002-2005.
+Record linkage was carried out at the Centre for Health Record Linkage (www.cherel.org.au).
+The overall linkage rate was 91.0 per cent of MDC records and 98.5 per cent of birth registration records.

 Capture-recapture methods are used to adjust estimates of counts to reflect ascertainment level or undercounting.
 Capture-recapture was carried out using the method described by McCarty et al. Analysis was carried out using SAS version 9.1.3.
-Analyses concerning geographic location were based on health area of hospital of birth as reported to the MDC.
-Home births and births for which the hospital of birth was not stated were excluded from the analysis.
+Analyses concerning geographic location were based on health area of residence as reported to the MDC.